-What is Lean PCOS?
+What is Lean polycystic ovarian syndrome?

 It is important to get the concept of “lean”.
 The Body Mass Index is a key index for relating weight to height.
 BMI is a person’s weight in kilograms (kg) divided by his or her height in meters squared.